Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         empty sample with duration delta, the application time is the time when the metadata or event is applied.
-It is equal to the media presentation time of the sample containing the event/metadata.
-In such as sparse fragment contains 3 samples, and empty sample to signal the difference, a sample that contains the Data, and an optional empty sample to fill the timeline
+It is equal to the media presentation time of the sample containing the events/metadata.
+Such a sparse fragment may contains 3 samples, and empty sample to signal the difference with the event received time, a sample that contains the one or more events, and an optional empty sample to fill the timeline as to avoid gaps.
-     7. The duration of the sample SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable), however, sometimes this is not the case and alternative durations can be used.
+     7. The duration of the sample SHOULD correspond to the duration of the metadata or event if the metadata is valid for a duration of time (if applicable).
      8. Empty samples, and fragments with empty samples SHOULD be used to fill the timeline to avoid timeline gaps or 32 bit duration overflow for large timescales